iamwilhelm/use.gpu/packages/shader/README.md

 }
 ```

-You can import named symbols from `.glsl` files in JS/TS, and use them directly as links:
+Import named symbols from `.glsl` files in JS/TS, and use them directly as links:

 ```ts
 import mainShader from 'path/to/main.glsl';